IBM/unitxt/docs/docs/adding_template.rst

 .. code-block:: python

     MultiReferenceTemplate(
         instruction="Answer the question based on the information provided in the document given below.
-The answer should be a single word or a number or a short phrase of a few words.\n\n", input_format="Document: {context}\nQuestion: {question}",
+The answer should be a single word, a number, or a short phrase of a few words.\n\n", input_format="Document: {context}\nQuestion: {question}",
         output_format="{answer}",
         target_prefix="Answer: ",